bantee-sharma/bert-email-spam-filter/README.md

 Fine-tuned BERT model for spam detection.

-Preprocessing of text data (tokenization, cleaning, etc.)
+Preprocessing of text data (tokenization, cleaning, etc.).

 Training and evaluation on a spam dataset.